LeafyIsHere

-Calvin Lee Vail (born 1995 or 1996), known online as LeafyIsHere or simply Leafy, is an American former Internet celebrity, best known for his YouTube channel which focused on reaction content.
+Calvin Lee Vail (born 1995), known online as LeafyIsHere or simply Leafy, is an American former Internet celebrity best known for his YouTube channel which focused on reaction content.
 Vail first gained popularity on the site for his commentary on Internet videos and culture.
 Prior, he posted Let's Play content.

 Beginning in 2016, Vail was involved in several conflicts with other YouTubers which led to allegations of cyberbullying and various violations of website terms of service.
 YouTube terminated Vail's account in 2020, citing repeated violations of their harassment policies.

-Early life
+Early and personal life

-Vail was born in 1995 or 1996 in Layton, Utah.
-He is mostly of Swedish descent.
+Vail was born in 1995 in Layton, Utah.
+His mother is of Chinese descent and his father is of Swedish descent.